×

 Key Takeaways

-- Preventing chest muscle strains involves proper warm-up exercises and maintaining muscle strength and flexibility.
-At the same time, risk factors for such injuries include ageing and high-intensity activities common among athletes.
+• Preventing chest muscle strains involves proper warm-up exercises and maintaining muscle strength and flexibility.
+Risk factors include ageing and high-intensity activities common among athletes.

 Identifying a Pulled Chest Muscle